FKCSP/PLI-Python-based-Lambda-Interpreter/readme.md

 ## More testcases

-To view more tricky test cases, find them in **test_cases.txt**
+We provide more test cases, find them in **test_cases.txt**

-You can run those cases by typing the following command in CLI:
+You can run them by typing the following command in PLI's CLI:

 `run test_cases.txt`